-The Canon EOS800D (called Canon T7i in some regions) and the Nikon D3400 are two digital cameras that were announced, respectively, in February 2017 and August 2016.
+The Canon EOS 800D (called Canon T7i in some regions) and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in February 2017 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-An illustration of the physical size and weight of the Canon 800D and the Nikon D3400 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 800D – represents the basis or 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 800D and the Nikon D3400.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 800D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is somewhat smaller (7 percent) than the Canon 800D.
 Moreover, the D3400 is markedly lighter (16 percent) than the 800D.
 In this context, it is worth noting that neither the 800D nor the D3400 are weather-sealed.